 The Environment Committee is a body of parents from both schools committed to assisting in greening DLSHCC.
 Some members have expertise in related fields; others bring their enthusiasm and energy.
-These are some of the projects the committee has supported in its first year:

 Electronic waste collection

 How often have you thought that you can't keep up with how quickly technology is advancing.
 Unfortunately the planet feels the same way - it cannot keep up with the huge amount of waste that is generated as technology forges ahead.

 The electronic waste that each person generates is considerable and often the thought of how to dispose of it is a daunting one.
 E-waste is banned from landfills as it contains hazardous materials that leach into the ground water when exposed to the elements.
 Consumption of this water, even after filtration can cause health problems.
 Often electronic recyclers will only collect if there is a large load.